kalidashodekare14/easyStore-Client/README.md

 - Users can filter products by categories, brands, or price ranges using an intuitive interface.
 The filtering system is dynamic and responsive, ensuring a seamless shopping experience.

+- I have implemented a checkout system in the EasyStore project using the react-use-cart package.
+This feature simplifies the product checkout process, making it easier and more convenient for customers to complete their purchases.

 - Easystore includes a secure and efficient payment system using SSLCommerz, allowing users to complete transactions seamlessly while purchasing products.
 This ensures safety and reliability during the checkout process.

 - The admin dashboard allows administrators to manage the entire store, including: